Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Budget review and planning for the next quarter

 Not every company needs an external CISO.
-Here are the scenarios where the model brings the most value:
+Here are the scenarios where this model delivers the most value:

-Scenario 1: "We're growing fast and security can't keep up"
+Scenario 1: "We are growing fast and security is not keeping up"

-You've scaled from 50 to 200 employees in three years.
-IT has grown, but security was always "we'll do that later".
+In three years, you have scaled from 50 to 200 employees.
+IT has grown, but security has always been "we’ll do that later".

-Now the first enterprise customers are coming with security questionnaires.
-Your IT manager can't handle that on the side.
-A full-time CISO, however, is still overkill.
+Now the first enterprise customers are sending security questionnaires.
+Your IT manager cannot handle that on the side.
+But a full-time CISO is still overkill.

 CISO-as-a-Service helps here because: You quickly build a basic structure that grows with the company.
-We establish the basics, develop a roadmap, and scale the engagement as you grow.
+We establish the fundamentals, develop a roadmap, and scale the engagement as you become larger.

-Scenario 2: "Regulations are forcing us to act"
+Scenario 2: "Regulation is forcing us to act"

-Suddenly you need someone who understands what all this means for you – and what it doesn't.
-Someone who speaks on equal terms with auditors.
+Suddenly you need someone who understands what all of this means for you – and what it does not.
+Someone who can speak with auditors on equal footing.

-CISO-as-a-Service helps here because: You can't wait 6 months for a new CISO when the compliance deadline is in 9 months.
-We know the requirements and what is really being audited.
+CISO-as-a-Service helps here because: You cannot wait 6 months for a new CISO when the compliance deadline is in 9 months.
+We know the requirements and know what is actually being checked.

-Scenario 3: "We experienced an incident and don't want it to happen again"
+Scenario 3: "We had an incident and do not want to go through that again"

 After a ransomware attack or data leak, security suddenly becomes a top management issue.
-The management wants security – but what exactly?
+The executive team wants security – but what exactly?

-CISO-as-a-Service helps here because: We bring incident experience and know which measures really offer protection.
-No knee-jerk reactions, but structured improvement.
+CISO-as-a-Service helps here because: We bring incident experience and know which measures truly provide protection.
+No knee-jerk reaction, but structured improvement.

 Scenario 4: "We are a PE portfolio company and need to deliver"

-Private equity expects security governance, clear risk reports, and exit readiness.
-This is not a nice-to-have but part of value creation.
+Private equity expects security governance, clear risk reporting, and exit readiness.
+This is not a nice-to-have, but part of value creation.

 CISO-as-a-Service helps here because: We speak the PE language and know what due diligence teams want to see.
 Security maturity increases the exit multiple.